LIVESTREAMED: Good Morning Ghana on Metro TV

-Metro TV's 'Good Morning Ghana' news analysis program is live as discussions are held on the day's major headlines.

-The major topic for discussion today is the judgment from the 2020 Election Petition as delivered by the Supreme Court of Ghana.
+The major topic for discussion today is the offshoot from the President’s State of the Nation address as delivered yesterday, March 9, 2021..

-The reaction of ex-president and petitioner John Dramani Mahama is also under discussion by panelists.
-The two guests are Nana Akomea of the NPP and the NDC’s Murtala Mohammed.
+The internal friction in the main opposition National Democratic Congress, NDC; is also being discussed.
+The two guests on the show today are Kwesi Pratt Jnr of the Insight Newspaper and NPP MP for Nhyiaeso, Steve Amoah.

 Watch a Livestream of Good Morning Ghana below: